samanthastevenson/Palmyra_RAPID_2014-16/README.md

 -------------------------------------------
 This repository contains all codes used to generate figures in Stevenson et al. (2023), GRL.
 The following is a list of the codes included, organized according to the type of functionality performed by each.

-_Data pre-processing and I/O for in situ oceanographic observations_:
+_Data pre-processing and I/O for in situ oceanographic observations and gridded satellite data products_:

 - readsbe37data_temp_interp.m
 - readsbe56data_temp_interp.m